Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Disturbing function due to a disk

-A different approach to computing the disturbing function of a razor-thin disc has been developed by \citet{hep80} \textit{without} resorting to any form of softened gravity.
-The essence of this method is in computing the potential by direct integration over the disc surface while expanding the integral limits (which involve instantaneous particle position $r$) in terms of small eccentricity of a test particle.
+A different approach to computing the disturbing function of a razor-thin disc has been developed by \citet{hep80} \textit{without} resorting to any form of softened gravity \citep[see also][]{war81}.
+The essence of this method is in computing the potential by direct integration over the disc surface before expanding the integral limits (which involve instantaneous particle position $r$) in terms of small eccentricity of a test particle\footnote{Note that the order of these procedures is opposite to what is usual in the Laplace-Lagrange treatment \citep[e.g.][]{mur99}.
+For further details, see e.g. \citet{hep80}.}.
 This expansion is followed by time-averaging over the orbit of a test particle.

 The outcome of this procedure is a set of expressions, akin to Eq. (\ref{eq:Rd_general})-(\ref{eq:An_Bn_general}), which are convergent throughout the disc, in contrast to the classical Laplace-Lagrange theory.
-This convergent behavior is due to the fact that the emergent expressions contain Laplace coefficients $b_{1/2}^{(m)}(\alpha)$ -- and not $b_{3/2}^{(m)}$ -- which diverge only weakly (logarithmically) as $\alpha\to 1$: $b_{1/2}^{(m)}(\alpha) \propto \log(1-\alpha)$.
+Mathematically, this convergent behavior is due to the fact that the emergent expressions contain Laplace coefficients $b_{1/2}^{(m)}(\alpha)$ -- and not $b_{3/2}^{(m)}$ -- which diverge only weakly (logarithmically) as $\alpha\to 1$: $b_{1/2}^{(m)}(\alpha) \propto \log(1-\alpha)$.
 As a result, upon integrating these expressions over the radial extent of the disc, one obtains a convergent and finite result for $R_d$.
+Physically, convergent expression is only natural since the calculation of the disk potential by direct two-dimensional integration over its surface is fully convergent at every point in the disc.
+The Heppenheimer's method simply allows one to properly capture this property, unlike the standard Laplace-Lagrange procedure (when applied to continuous discs).

 In his pioneering calculation, \citet{hep80} applied this method to axisymmetric power-law discs to recover the orbit-averaged disc potential to second order in eccentricities.
 This calculation has been subsequently extended to more general disc structures \citep{sil15,irina18a} (hereafter, SR15 and DR18 respectively), as well as to higher order in eccentricities \citep{sef18}.
 This framework has been extensively verified for eccentric discs using direct integrations of test particle orbits in actual disc potentials \citep[e.g. SR15,][DR18]{fon16}, validating this approach.